 January 29, 2025 — Association submitted Department of Labor Secretary confirmation hearing letter to Senators Graham and Scott

-SC State Firefighters' Association Action
+South Carolina State Firefighters' Association Action

 Our Ad-Hoc Committee and Mission